VirtusLab/scala-cli/website/docs/reference/commands.md

 Interact with Bloop (the build server) or check its status.

-This sub-command allows to check the current status of Bloop.
-If Bloop isn't currently running, it will be started.

-Bloop is the build server used by Scala CLI.
-For more information about Bloop, refer to https://scalacenter.github.io/bloop/

 Accepts option groups: [bloop](./cli-options.md#bloop-options), [compilation server](./cli-options.md#compilation-server-options), [coursier](./cli-options.md#coursier-options), [debug](./cli-options.md#debug-options), [jvm](./cli-options.md#jvm-options), [logging](./cli-options.md#logging-options), [verbosity](./cli-options.md#verbosity-options)

 ### bloop exit